Magnetism in Gemstones

 Exceptionally purple Almandine with the trade name Grape Garnet comes from the state of Orissa, India.
 A dichroic purple Almandine showing two colors has also been recently mined in the state of Tocantins, Brazil.
-Grape Garnets and Tocantins Garnets both show color change when viewed under incandescent light.
+Grape Garnets and Tocantins Garnets both show color change from purple in daylight to pink in incandescent light.
 These purple Almandines can be very similar in color to Rhodolite Garnet, which belongs to a different species.
 Gem dealers and gemologists often refer to purple Almandines as Rhodolites.
-It is our view that the term Rhodolite should not be used to describe any Garnet with purple color, but should be restricted to the purple variety of Pyrope Garnet for which it was originally intended, and which has its own distinct range of chemical composition.
+It is our view that the term Rhodolite should not be used to describe all Garnets with purple color, but should be restricted to the purple variety of Pyrope Garnet for which it was originally intended, and which has its own distinct range of chemical composition.

 Tocantins Garnet (Almandine from Brazil)